 The world’s ascent out of the last ice age was not smooth and gradual; rather, it was punctuated by jumps in temperature coupled with abrupt returns to glacial conditions.
 The Younger Dryas – named after a species of flower whose pollen was preserved in ice cores during the event – was the last period of sudden cooling before the interglacial fully took over.
 Ice core data worldwide indicates a relatively rapid drop in global temperatures around eleven thousand years ago.
 The glacial conditions lasted for approximately a millennium until deglaciation resumed.

 The leading hypothesis for the cause of the Younger Dryas involves a sudden influx of freshwater from the melting Laurentide Ice Sheet in North America into the Atlantic Ocean.
-This disruption to North Atlantic circulation likely caused the Gulf Stream, an ocean current that supplies vast amounts of heat to northern Europe, to shut down.
+This disruption to North Atlantic circulation likely caused North Atlantic deep water formation, a process which supplies vast amounts of heat to northern Europe, to shut down.
 Substantial regional cooling allowed the glaciers of Europe to expand.
 The ice reflected sunlight, which triggered further cooling through the ice-albedo feedback.
 However, the orbital changes which control glacial cycles eventually overpowered this feedback.
 Warming resumed, and the current interglacial period began.

 While Jack Hall’s discussion of the Younger Dryas is broadly accurate, his projections for the future are far-fetched.
 He asserts that, since the most recent example of large-scale warming triggered glacial conditions, the global warming event currently underway will also cause an ice age.
 At a United Nations conference, he claims that this outcome is virtually certain and “only a matter of time”.
 Because it happened in the past, he reasons, it will definitely happen now.
 Jack seems to forget that every climate event is unique: while looking to the past can be useful to understand today’s climate system, it does not provide a perfect analogue upon which we can base predictions.
 Differences in continental arrangement, initial energy balance, and global ice cover, to name a few factors, guarantee that no two climate changes will develop identically.

-Additionally, Jack’s statements regarding the plausibility of an imminent Gulf Stream shutdown due to global warming fly in the face of current scientific understanding.
+Additionally, Jack’s statements regarding the plausibility of an imminent thermohaline shutdown due to global warming fly in the face of current scientific understanding.
 As the world continues to warm, and the Greenland ice sheet continues to melt, the North Atlantic circulation will probably slow down due to the added freshwater.
 The resulting cooling influence on parts of Europe will probably still be overwhelmed by warming due to greenhouse gases.
-However, a complete shutdown of the Gulf Stream is extremely unlikely within this century.
+However, a complete shutdown of North Atlantic deep water formation is extremely unlikely within this century.
 It’s unclear whether an eventual shutdown is even possible, largely because there is less land ice available to melt than there was during the Younger Dryas.
 If such an event did occur, it would take centuries and still would not cause an ice age – instead, it would simply cancel out some of the greenhouse warming that had already occurred.
 Cooling influences simply decrease the global energy balance by a certain amount from its initial value; they do not shift the climate into a predetermined state regardless of where it started.

-Nevertheless, The Day After Tomorrow goes on to depict a complete shutdown of the Gulf Stream in a matter of days, followed by a sudden descent into a global ice age that is spurred by physically impossible meteorological phenomena.
+Nevertheless, The Day After Tomorrow goes on to depict a complete shutdown of Atlantic thermohaline circulation in a matter of days, followed by a sudden descent into a global ice age that is spurred by physically impossible meteorological phenomena.